-The aged care regulator will resume unannounced visits to residential aged care facilities two or three weeks from now, the quality and safety commissioner has said this week.
+The aged care regulator will resume unannounced visits to residential aged care facilities two or three weeks, the quality and safety commissioner said at the end of May.

 The Aged Care Quality and Safety Commission paused unannounced visits to aged care facilities in mid-March because of the COVID-19 pandemic.